-Leeds sack manager Marsch
+Leeds sack boss Marsch after less than year in role

 Leeds manager Jesse Marsch has been sacked after less than a year in charge.

-Leeds lost 1-0 at Nottingham Forest on Sunday to extend their run of Premier League games without a win to seven.
+Leeds lost 1-0 at Nottingham Forest on Sunday, their seventh Premier League game without a win.

 They are 17th in the table - above the relegation zone only on goal difference - and last won in the league on 5 November.